The Bankrate promise

-To determine if an MBA is worth it, you should have a goal in mind, as well as a full understanding of the opportunity cost involved.
+To decide if an MBA is worth it, you should have a clear picture of your career goals and a full understanding of the opportunity cost involved.

 Benefits of MBA degrees